-After pain is resolved, flexibility and strengthening exercises for proximal hip musculature are initiated.
-Athlete can return to full activity when pain has resolved.
+After the pain is resolved, flexibility and strengthening exercises for proximal hip musculature are initiated.
+An athlete can return to full activity when the pain has resolved.
 If the injury has not been fully rehabilitated before the athlete returns to play, iliotibial band syndrome can become a chronic condition.

 If conservative treatment fails, surgery is indicated.
-A minimum trial of 3 months should be done and all other related factors sould be addressed before surgery is considered.
+A minimum trial of 3 months should be done and all other related factors should be addressed before surgery is considered.

 Local corticosteroid injection at the point of maximal tenderness just lateral to the lateral femoral condyle can be tried in patients who do not respond to rest and medication.

-In acute phase medical therapy consists of nonsteroidal anti-inflammatory drugs, activity modification/restriction, local ice massage.
+In the acute phase, medical therapy consists of nonsteroidal anti-inflammatory drugs, activity modification/restriction, local ice massage.